 Meet your advisor:

-All first-year students assigned to work with Ms. Novalla Coleman
+All first-year students are assigned to work with Ms. Novalla Coleman